Momentum transport of chiral modes in a thermal QCD medium: Results and Discussions

-Fig.\eqref{shear_2} and \eqref{shear_2_mu} shows the variation of $\eta_2$ (Hall component of shear viscosity) with temperature at different fixed values of magnetic field and quark chemical potential respectively.
+Figs. \eqref{shear_2} and \eqref{shear_2_mu} shows the variation of $\eta_2$ (Hall component of shear viscosity) with temperature at different fixed values of magnetic field and quark chemical potential respectively.
 Since, $\eta_2$ is proportional to $qB$, therefore it increases with magnetic field for both modes.
 Further, its magnitude amplifies with quark chemical potential.
 This Hall-type shear viscosity vanishes in the absence of magnetic field.
 At zero chemical potential, the number of particles and antiparticles are same and they will give equal and opposite contribution to the shear viscosity component, $\eta_2$.
 Hence, it vanishes for zero quark chemical potential even in the ambience of nonvanishing magnetic field.

-The variation of another transverse component of shear viscosity ($\eta_3$) is shown in Fig.\eqref{shear_3} and \eqref{shear_3_mu}. $\eta_1$ and $\eta_3$ differ by factor of 2 in the denominator as can be seen in Eq.\eqref{eta1} and \eqref{eta_3}.
-Similar to the $\eta_1$, $\eta_3$ decreases (increases) with magnetic field for L (R) mode of quarks and its magnitude gets amplify with increment in quark chemical potential.
+The variation of another transverse component of shear viscosity ($\eta_3$) and Hall component ($\eta_4$) is shown in Fig. \eqref{shear_3}.
+Similar to the $\eta_1$, $\eta_3$ decreases/increases with magnetic field for L/R mode of quarks.
 In the absence of magnetic field, $\eta_1$ and $\eta_3$ becomes equal to the longitudinal component, i.e. $\eta_0 = \eta_1 = \eta_3$.
 The same as $\eta_0$ and $\eta_1$, $\eta_3$ will have a finite contribution at the vanishing quark chemical potential.

-Fig.\eqref{shear_4} and \eqref{shear_4_mu} depicts the variation of another Hall component of shear viscosity ($\eta_4$) with temperature at finite values of magnetic field and quark chemical potential, where it increases with both for L and R mode.
-Like $\eta_2$, it also vanishes for zero magnetic field and for symmetric quark chemical potential at finite magnetic field.
+The another Hall component of shear viscosity ($\eta_4$) shows the same behaviour as $\eta_2$ with temperature and magnetic field.
+It also vanishes for zero magnetic field and for symmetric quark chemical potential at finite magnetic field.
+The increasing behaviour of all the coefficients with temperature is due to the Boltzmann factor $\exp(-\varepsilon(p)/T)$.
+They also exhibit an increase with quark chemical potential, similar to the other shear viscous coefficients.